shinydevelopment/ShinyDevelopment-Holding/_posts/2014-09-15-status-magic-and-iphone6-screen-sizes.md

 ![Sherlocked](http://shinydev.s3.amazonaws.com/blog-files/status-magic-sherlocked.png)

+**UPDATE: We have released a small open source tool to help capture perfect screen shots if you use the iOS Simulator to capture your screenshots.
+[Read all about it](http://shinydevelopment.com/blog/status-magic-for-the-ios-simulator/).**

+—

 Last week Apple unveiled some beautiful new devices in the form of the new iPhone 6 and iPhone 6 Plus.
 As you surely know by now the new devices have new screen resolutions as well, 1334x750 pixels for the iPhone 6 and a whopping 1920x1080 pixels for the 6 Plus.

 More fundamental than the resolution change is the fact that the iPhone Plus renders at a new scale factor.
 Native rendering, including screenshots needed for App Store listings is now 3x resolution instead of 2x, the device then [scales down the output](http://www.paintcodeapp.com/news/iphone-6-screens-demystified) to the 1920x1080px hardware.